aklinker1/vite-plugin-web-extension/README.md

 ## Features

-- :wrench: Builds based on your `manifest.json`
+- :wrench: Automatically build inputs from in your `manifest.json`
 - :zap: Super fast watch mode that automatically reloads your extension
 - :globe_with_meridians: Chrome and Firefox support
-- :fire: Frontend frameworks for the popup, options page, and content scripts!
+- :fire: Frontend frameworks for the popup, options page, _**and content scripts**_!
 - :robot: Typescript support out of the box!

 ## Installation